Scale your business with our modular plugins.

 Time to First Byte (TTFB) measures how long it takes a user’s browser to receive the first piece of data from your server.

-A fast TTFB is critical for mobile users because they often browse on slower networks, where delays become more noticeable.
+A fast TTFB is crucial for mobile users, as they frequently browse on slower networks, where delays become more pronounced.
 For optimal mobile performance, your TTFB should be under 200ms.
 Several factors impact TTFB on WordPress sites.

 Your hosting provider plays the most significant role – shared hosting typically delivers slower response times compared to managed WordPress hosting or cloud solutions.
 Database optimization also helps; plugins like WP-Optimize can clean up and streamline your database queries.